14 Day USA West Coast Road Trip: California, Nevada & Arizona Itinerary

 Driving time: ~4-5 hours

-Our goal was to first drive down to McWay Waterfall and then back to Monterey.
-So, we first stopped at Bixby Creek Bridge.
+Our plan was to drive down to McWay Falls and then return to Monterey.
+Along the way, we stopped at the iconic Bixby Creek Bridge, which is one of the most photographed spots on the Pacific Coast Highway road trip.

-The scenic coastal drive through Big Sur had multiple viewpoints to stop at and admire the ocean .
+The scenic Pacific Coast drive through Big Sur has multiple viewpoints to stop at and admire the ocean.

 Finally, we arrived at McWay waterfall, where a brief walk of 10-15 minutes leads you to the viewpoint.
-Although there is no path down to the beach, it’s a magnificent spot to admire the waterfall from above.
+Although there is no path down to the beach, there’s a great spot to admire the waterfall from above.
+I personally find McWay waterfall the most beautiful place on the west coast.

 Driving time: ~2 hours